 Why are real estate investors still flocking to Europe?

-Just a few years ago, everyone was predicting the end of Europe — especially the end of continental Europe — but we have still seen ever-increasing property prices as investors flock to the markets, particularly in the main cities in Germany and, more recently, several Nordic locations.
+Just a few years ago, everyone was predicting the end of Europe, especially the end of continental Europe.
+But we have still seen ever-increasing property prices as investors flock to the markets; Berlin, Lisbon, Dublin, Rotterdam, and Zagreb are among the European cities experiencing high levels of growth.

 The answer is simple: it’s all linked to the monetary policy of the European Central Bank (ECB), and it has nothing to do with real estate.
-With the ECB’s loose monetary policy of keeping interest rates artificially low — in early September 2017, in fact, the ECB decided to keep interest rates at 0.00% for an “extended period of time”— investors don’t see any other possibility than investing in real estate.
+The ECB has a loose monetary policy of keeping interest rates artificially low; on 25 July 2019, it decided to keep them unchanged at 0.00%, 0.25% and -0.40% for as long as necessary.
+Investors, therefore, don’t see any other possibility than investing in real estate.
 Buying stocks can be too risky as they are volatile, and bonds are expensive considering yields are still hovering around very low levels.

-Even if it is expensive and the yields are not high, real estate still offers a cash yield or a net rental income of a few percent, which is a high return compared to zero interest offered on other assets.
+Even if it is expensive and the yields are not high, real estate still offers a cash yield or a net rental income of a few percent; a high return compared to zero interest offered on other assets.
 But, in a way, it is also dangerous that property prices are supported by this monetary policy of the ECB.

-The reality is that some emerging markets are in trouble with declining growth rates, turmoil, lower commodity prices and volatility in currencies.
+The reality is that some emerging markets are in trouble with declining growth rates, turmoil, lower commodity prices, and volatility in currencies.
 Rich investors from emerging markets are turning to Europe because they had to diversify due to such problems.
-For a continent that was a complete write-off less than a decade ago for investors, those same investors are now investing in Europe.
+For a continent that was a complete write-off a decade ago for investors, those same investors are now investing in Europe.

 Should you worry about low inflation when buying property abroad?

 Some investors ask about the lack of inflation and whether it still matters.
-Understand that we have always sold real estate on the following argument: because of inflation, your investment will always be protected — it’s a hedge protection.
-But today we don’t have inflation or, if we do, it’s a mere few percent.
+Based on the understanding that we have always sold real estate on the following argument: because of inflation, your investment will always be protected — it’s a hedge protection.
+Today, however, we don’t have inflation or, if we do, it’s a mere few percent.
 When investors ask if it stills matters, the answer is yes.

-Inflation in Europe is currently at 1.48% in 2018, and is not expected to soar substantially in the coming years.
+Inflation in the Euro area is currently at 1.3% as of June 2019, and is not expected to soar substantially in the coming years.
 If, for one reason or another, inflation were to recover further, real estate investors could benefit because, besides a potential rise in the value of their investments, rental contracts are generally indexed and reviewed upwards on a regular basis, as in the UK.

 A continuous, long-lasting lack of inflation would be bad news for a property investor.
 But in case of deflation, we also see a decrease of asset values, and that is no good news either.
 Inflation still matters, and we hope to have a return of a healthy inflation of 2% in the coming years – though, as ECB president Mario Draghi said, we must be patient.